 What is the Graduate Teaching Academy?

 The Graduate Teaching Academy is a two-semester, weekly meeting for Graduate Teaching Assistants and Research Assistants who plan to teach.
 There are no costs or credits associated with the Academy, but participation is required for the certificate.
 In the first semester, participants attend seminars where invited faculty from across campus discuss fundamental practices in college teaching.
 Finally, participants begin building a teaching portfolio by writing a teaching statement and developing a career plan.

 What should I do if I am interested in the program?

-If you are interested in the College Teaching Certificate or would simply like more information about the program, contact Dr. Stephanie Blackmon (firstname.lastname@example.org), the Coordinator of the Certificate Program, in the Department of Educational Leadership and Policy Studies in Collings Hall.
+If you are interested in the College Teaching Certificate or would simply like more information about the program, contact Dr. David Tan, chair of the Educational Leadership department, at 405.325.4202 or email@example.com.